Dov Rosenblatt

 Dov Rosenblatt is an American singer, songwriter, producer, composer, and teacher.
 Currently based in Los Angeles, California, he is best known as the lead singer of the Jewish rock band Blue Fringe, who were credited along with Moshav and Soulfarm with advancing Jewish rock in the early 2000s.
 He has also been a member of the indie rock bands Fools for April (with C Lanzbom), The Wellspring (with Talia Osteen), and Distant Cousins (with Duvid Swirsky and Ami Kozak).
 His music has appeared in several films, television shows, and advertisements.

 Biography

 Early life

 Dov Rosenblatt grew up in Baltimore, Maryland.
 He is the son of Gary Rosenblatt, editor and publisher of The Jewish Week.
 His grandfather was the rabbi of a shul in Annapolis.
 Rosenblatt studied music and psychology at Yeshiva University.

 Blue Fringe (2001-2009)

-While at Yeshiva University, Rosenblatt was invited to perform at a Jewish event at the University of Pennsylvania and recruited three of his classmates, Avi Hoffman, Danny Zwillenberg, and Hayyim Danzing, as backing musicians.
+While at Yeshiva University, Rosenblatt was invited to perform at a Jewish event at the University of Pennsylvania and recruited three of his classmates, Avi Hoffman, Danny Zwillenberg, and Hayyim Danzig, as backing musicians.
 The four subsequently became a full-time band under the name Blue Fringe.
 Under this name, the group released three albums, My Awakening (2003), 70 Faces (2005), and The Whole World Lit Up (2007), the latter produced by C Lanzbom of Soulfarm.